7 Best Private Email Services

 Key Features

 - Encryption: Swisscows supports email encryption.
-End-To-End Encryption is possible with Mailvelope
+End-to-End Encryption is possible with Mailvelope

 - Open-Source: The email web client software is open-source, running open-source email software.